mot-stuff/TYP/README.md

 ## 📝 Random side notes
-- Click the player to pause/play
-- esc to exit fullscreen once in it
+- Esc or F to exit/enter fullscreen
 - only fullscreens to primary monitor right now

 ## 🛠 Installation